Assessment and examination for parents

 In the IB Diploma Programme and the IB MYP, assessments take place in May and November of each year.
 Full Diploma candidates typically take assessments for six courses.
 To achieve the highest grades, students must demonstrate an excellent understanding within each subject group through the clarity, richness, and accuracy of their responses.
 After all assessment components are marked, students receive a final grade ranging from 1 (lowest) to 7 (highest) for each course.
 Each grade carries a particularly definition and offers a meaningful evaluation of the students demonstrated understanding of the subject.

-The Extended essay and Theory of knowledge (ToK) are each marked on an A (highest) to E (lowest) scale, and can account for up to 3 additional points for their combined diploma results.
+Diploma candidates must also successfully complete DP core elements, including the Extended essay and Theory of knowledge (ToK), which are each marked on an A (highest) to E (lowest) scale.
+These core elements can add up to 3 additional points to a candidate's DP results.
 Creativity, activity, service (CAS) is not marked, but completion is required to achieve the Diploma.